hiranumn/BackpropDemonstration/README.md

 Modify the `update()` function so that it updates the weights for all layers.
 Also, change the `train()` function so that it uses `feedforward()`, `backpropagate()`, and the new `update()` function.

 # Step 4.3: Evaulating a neural net model [?? pts]
 Your neural network model is now ready for training.
 For a starter, create a signle layer neural net with a single output.
 Again, this should be exactly equal to logistic regression.
-Although the performance varies due to the stochastic nature of SGD, you accuracy should be very similar to your earlier implementation.
+Although the performance varies due to the stochastic nature of SGD, your accuracy should be very similar to that of your earlier implementation.
 If not, you might have a bug in your code.

 Now lets add a single hidden layer with 15 nodes.
-Does your accuracy improve?
+Does it improve the performance?

 Try different numbers of hidden nodes/layers to improve your model as much as you can.
 Your model will be trained on the full training data (`3` vs `5`) and run on test data you do not have access to.
 Your grade for this section will partially depend on the peformance of your model on the test data. **Make sure your code completes in under 10 minutes for the data you currently have.** You will receive 0 point for this section otherwise.